Shailesh-Pawar-12/White_Ball_Follower/README.md

 ```sh
 $ roslaunch my_robot world.launch
 ```
+* Open new terminal
-* Launch the ball chaser by running
+* source it and launch the ball chaser by running
 ```sh
 $ roslaunch ball_chaser ball_chaser.launch
 ```